MSC Armonia accidents and incidents

 (law news) On November 1, 2013, they were sentenced to 10 years in jail each, plus fined EUR 60,000 each.

-(MS European Vision / ship seizure) On January 22, 2004, following the Festival Cruises company bankruptcy, the cruise ship with over 1300 passengers on board was seized in port Bridgetown Barbados.
-Two of the company’s other vessels were also impounded – MS European Stars (currently MSC Sinfonia) in Barcelona Spain (carrying over 750 passengers) and MS Mistral (currently Costa neoRiviera) in Marseille France (carrying over 700 passengers).
+(MS European Vision / ship seizure) On January 22, 2004, following the Festival Cruises company bankruptcy, the ship with 1300+ passengers on board was seized in port Bridgetown Barbados.
+Two of the company's other vessels were also impounded - MS European Stars/now MSC Sinfonia) in Barcelona Spain (carrying 750+ passengers) and MS Mistral/now Ambassador Ambition) in Marseille France (carrying 700+ passengers).

 (MS European Vision) On July 21–22, 2001, the cruise vessel was fully chartered to serve as floating hotel for the G8 leaders during their 27th summit in Genoa Italy.
 Although docked in port and heavily secured by anti-terrorist units and navy vessels (including military helicopters and patrol boats), the US President George Bush decided to stay instead at a hotel located near the dock.

 You can add more details on reported here accident or submit new / your own MSC Armonia ship incident ("Cruise Minus" report) via CruiseMapper's contact form.